Wildly Organic Blend of our organic and wildly grown specialty grade arabica coffees.

 Arabica is a large group of between 100 and 200 cultivars, depending on what literature you read.
 The higher quality Arabicas prefer to be grown in the shade, in the tropics and at altitudes above at least 1200 m.
 The higher grown coffees are harder and have less moisture content, ensuring the flavours and aromas are more intense.

 Wildly Organic is a blend of these quality Arabicas.
-The only place in the world that Arabica really goes wild, rather than say having been spawned from coffee plantation and then growing wild, is in the Western part of the Ethiopia called Limu.
-The farmers in Limu have small acre holdings that lead into the Limu forest.
-Coffees from this region are between 70 and 30% wild, depending on the season and the year.
+When visiting Ethiopia we found coffee trees growing naturally.
+Coffees from most of Southern and Western Ethiopia are between 70 and 30% wild, depending on the season and the year.
 This has always been an important base of the blend Wildly Organic.
-The Limu adds spice and mocha to the blend.

 Added to that is a very high quality Arabica that is organically grown and certified coffee.
 The coffee we are referring to is Asorganica from the Southern highlands of Colombia in the department (province) of Cauca.
 This coffee has a pronounced body with citric, floral and chocolate notes.

 Our final addition to the Wildly Organic is at least one more certified organic coffees, which varies dependent on availability and taste.
 The third (and sometimes fourth) coffee is the mediator between the wild spicy aromas of Limu and the strong deep flavours of the Asorganica.
 This coffee only makes up around 30% of the total blend but is an important ingredient to a blend that lovers of the organic movement can relish, knowing that is not only wild and organic, but contains strong direct trade links.

 The coffee is designed to be very drinkable and plays well with milk.